MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 This thread is responsible for writing all log data into files about 10 times a second so that later we can "rewatch" the robot run using the RpiCode tool, this is further explained in the [RpiCode documentation](/other/RpiCode/README.md).
 This includes log messages, current angle of the robot but also the current view of the LiDAR 10 times a second.
 The logs also contain every "LiDAR operation" conducted in that 1/15 second, such as checking the distance in an angle using `readLidar` or using `findNearestPoint`.
 We found that this many file operations can sometimes cause delay, however this thread intentionally doesn't do anything critical, in the worst case we will receive log messages a little later.

-Finally, we run image analysis on a seperate processor core (not thread as that can be blocked by incorrect task scheduling), so this way the resource intensive processing doesn't interfere with the regular operation of the robot and more time-sensitive operations.
+Finally, we run image analysis on a separate processor core (not thread as that can be blocked by incorrect task scheduling), so this way the resource intensive processing doesn't interfere with the regular operation of the robot and more time-sensitive operations.

 ## Framework - functions